ProvisionGenie/ProvisionGenie/Docs/docs/architecturedecisions.md

 ### Consequences of not provisioning Planner

 We want to give ProvisionGenie users the best experience to work in Teams as from day 1.
 If they don't get a planner plan by our process, we needed to present them an alternative.
 This is why we chose to ask our users if they wanted to have a SharePoint list with columns that mimic Planner behavior provisioned for them.
 We introduce users as well to gallery view in lists so that they get a similar experience as in Planner.
 As we can create SharePoint lists and their columns with application permissions, this is as a secure alternative.
+Also, SharePoint lists provide version history and a recycle bin.

 ![task list in SharePoint](media/architecturedecisions/tasklist.png)

+However, if you would like to help Microsoft to prioritize development of a fully functional API for Planner including application level permissions, you can upvote for this idea in the [Microsoft 365 Developer ideas forum](https://techcommunity.microsoft.com/t5/microsoft-365-developer-platform/application-permissions-for-planner-apis/idi-p/2266449).

 ## Teams Wiki